Gollum: Cain, Abel, and Grendel

-Commentators including the theologian Ralph C. Wood, and the critics Brent Nelson and Kathleen Gilligan, have remarked that Sméagol's murder of Déagol echoes Cain's killing of Abel in Genesis (4:1-18).
+Commentators including the theologian Ralph C. Wood, and the critics Brent Nelson, Kathleen Gilligan, and Susan and Woody Wendling have remarked that Sméagol's murder of Déagol echoes Cain's killing of Abel in Genesis (4:1-18).
 Cain is jealous of his brother Abel; Sméagol is jealous of the shiny gold ring that his friend Déagol has found.
 Nelson observes that the names of the friends are similar, hinting that at least figuratively they are "brothers".
 Cain is guilty of Abel's murder, and ends up as a restless wanderer, never finding peace; Sméagol likewise is disowned and exiled by his family, and "wandered in loneliness".
-Nelson notes that Tolkien was a famed scholar of the Old English poem Beowulf, which he acknowledged was a major source of his own fiction; and that the Beowulf poet calls the monster Grendel one of the sons of Cain.
+Nelson, describing Gollum as a "famous monster", notes that Tolkien was a famed scholar of the Old English poem Beowulf, which he acknowledged was a major source of his own fiction; and that the Beowulf poet calls the monster Grendel one of the sons of Cain.
 Among the many parallels between Gollum and Grendel are their affinity for water, their isolation from society, and their bestial description.
+The Wendlings add that just as Beowulf confronts three monsters, starting with Grendel, in The Hobbit Bilbo confronts three, starting with Gollum; and again in The Lord of the Rings, Gollum is one of the three monsters that Frodo encounters.

 The Tolkien scholar Verlyn Flieger suggests that Gollum is Tolkien's central monster-figure, likening him to both Grendel and the Beowulf dragon, "the twisted, broken, outcast hobbit whose manlike shape and dragonlike greed combine both the Beowulf kinds of monster in one figure".